-The Visual and Performing Arts Team stage regular full scale musicals.
-Recent productions include: Thoroughly Modern Millie, Little Shop of Horrors, Joseph and the Amazing Technicolour Dreamcoat, Guys and Dolls and Zombie Prom.
+The Art, Drama and Music departments collaborate to stage regular full scale musicals.
+Recent productions include: Annie Jr, Thoroughly Modern Millie, Little Shop of Horrors, Joseph and the Amazing Technicolour Dreamcoat, Guys and Dolls and Zombie Prom.
 We encourage students to get involved in all aspects of production from acting and singing to playing in the band, stage management, choreography and sound and lighting.